Joynal Hazari: Murder cases

 As of 2014, according to Feni police, around 44 cases – mostly for murder – had been filed against Hazari since the 1970s.
 He was first imprisoned in 1973 on charge of killing Nasir, a Chhatra Union leader.
-He was sentenced to three years of imprisonment in Engineer Gias murder case.
+He was sentenced to three years of imprisonment in the Engineer Gias murder case.

-In April 2009, Hazari was acquitted by Divisional Speedy Trial Tribunal (STT) of charges of killing four BNP activists at Sonagazi Upazila on 12 August 2001 and got bail from the court in Sujan murder case.
+In April 2009, Hazari was acquitted by Divisional Speedy Trial Tribunal (STT) of charges of killing four BNP activists at Sonagazi Upazila on 12 August 2001 and got bail from the court in the Sujan murder case.

 Arms case

 On 17 August 2001, a day after Hazari fled the country, Feni police raided his residence at Masterpara in Feni in his absence and recovered arms and ammunition including a rifle, two loaded revolvers, sub-machine gun magazine, 431 bullets, lethal weapons and contraband items including Viagra.
 The police filed a case against him and his private secretary Farooq Hossain Mridha in this connection.
 On 10 August 2003, the district and sessions judge in Feni convicted and sentenced both Hazari and Farooq to life imprisonment in the case.
 On 26 August 2009, the High Court acquitted him of the case.